 Founded in 2013, Nanameue runs the largest anonymous social media app in Japan, “Yay!”, with more than 5 million users.
-In 2021, Nanameue raised a $15M round from Headline Asia, Infinity Ventures Crypto (IVC), Akatsuki, FFG, DG Daiwa, and other prominent venture capital firms.
+In 2021, Nanameue raised a $15M round from Headline, Infinity Ventures Crypto (IVC), Akatsuki, FFG, DG Daiwa, and other prominent venture capital firms.

 Despite his recent progress and success, the founder of Nanameue, Takahiro Ishihama has come a long way.
 This interview will look into his days when he was a student and his visions for the future.

 What were you passionate about when you were a student?

 To tell you a secret, I didn’t get into the college that I wanted to get into, as my scores were not good enough.
 I was quite good at math and other subjects, but I didn’t do well in English.
 To overcome such frustration, I become overly fixated on learning English.

 I joined and spent lots of time in ESS (English Speaking Society), which is an English debate club with the purpose of attending the national cross-college English debate tournament.
 I did pretty well and even became a finalist in the tournament.